Founder

 My Background¶

-I cut my teeth in hands-on network operations at diverse organizations:
+I cut my teeth in hands-on network operations at diverse organisations:

 - Muller UK & Ireland - Network Operations Senior Analyst